fabiopapais/showface-back/README.md

 - [POST] **/recognize**

-    Receives an image and an event ID and performs face verification.
-Returns the matched images name/IDs.
+    Receives a single image (.jpg or .png) and an event ID to perform face verification.
+Returns the matched images links.